pkic/pkimm/categories/awareness/_index.md

 - [RFC 3647 Internet X.509 Public Key Infrastructure Certificate Policy and Certification Practices Framework](https://datatracker.ietf.org/doc/html/rfc3647)
 - [ETSI EN 319 401 - General Policy Requirements for Trust Service Providers](https://www.etsi.org/deliver/etsi_en/319400_319499/319401/02.03.01_60/en_319401v020301p.pdf)

-## Timely communicate important information
+## Timely communication of important information

 #### Guidance

-In the event with high impact on the security and established trust by the PKI implementation, the organization should communicate the information to the PKI participants in a timely manner to avoid increased escalation of the event and inform participant for further actions that may be required to execute.
+In the event of an incident with high impact to the security and established trust of the PKI implementation, the organization should communicate the information to the PKI participants in a timely manner to avoid increased escalation of the event and inform participants of further actions that may be required to execute.

 Example of events that require timely communication may be:
 - Compromise of the private key
-- Changes in the certificate policy
+- Changes in the Certificate Policy
-- Changes in the certification practice statement
+- Changes in the Certification Practice Statement
 - Security breach
 - Other events that may require immediate action by the PKI participants